 More than 50% of All Dogs and Cats Are Killed in 5 US States (Best Friends)

-The five states involved in most animal killings are California, Texas, North Carolina, Florida, and Louisiana.
+The five states involved in most animal killings are California, Texas, North Carolina, Florida, and Georgia.
 These states accounted for 52% of shelter animals killed in 2019.

 Euthanized Animal Statistics